gezielcarvalho/dotnet-angular-catalog/doc/D001_MD_project.md

 1. Discover and understand the details of all aspects of the problem.
    1. Identify and define use cases
+   2. Identifying Domain Classes
-   2. Identify and define information requirements
+   3. Identify and define information requirements
-   3. Develop workflows and descriptions for the use cases
+   4. Develop workflows and descriptions for the use cases
 2. Design the components of the solution to the problem
    1. Design input screens, output screens, and reports
    2. Design and build the database (attributes, keys and indexes)